tomszilagyi/tomszilagyi.github.io/_pages/reed-solomon.md

 ## Availability

-The Reed-Solomon decoder IP core is my sole intellectual property, and is available for licensing.
-Please [get in touch] if you are interested.
+The Reed-Solomon decoder IP core is my sole intellectual property.

+At the moment I do not accept new requests for licensing the RS core for a number of private reasons.
+This is in effect until further notice (watch this space but don't hold your breath).

 ## Screenshots